Attorney Defends Long Island Businesses Against Sexual Harassment Claims

 - The employer did not take swift action to fix the problem.

 - The employer must have had actual or constructive knowledge of the behavior.

-Call Jason L. Abelove in Garden City at or contact me online to schedule a consultation.
-I represent clients in Garden City and throughout New York.
+Call attorney Jason L. Abelove in Garden City or contact him online to schedule a consultation.
+He represents clients in Garden City and throughout New York.